brson/cargo-bake/README.md

 Compile Rust faster with smarter defaults.
 Alternative to `cargo build`.
-The default bake compiles more quickly than Cargo's `--release` and produce reasonably fast code.
+The default bake compiles more quickly than Cargo's `--release` and produces reasonably fast code.

 Usage: